dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/orchestrate-high-scalability-availability.md

 ---
-title: Orchestrating microservices and multicontainer applications for high scalability and availability
+title: Orchestrating microservices and multi-container applications for high scalability and availability
-description: Containerized Docker Application Lifecycle with Microsoft Platform and Tools
+description: Real production applications have to be deployed and managed with orchestrators that handle the health, workload and life cycles of all containers.
 author: CESARDELATORRE
 ms.author: wiwagn
-ms.date: 05/19/2017
+ms.date: 11/23/2018
 ---
 # Orchestrating microservices and multicontainer applications for high scalability and availability